-- 35. All approved foster carers in Scotland receive a weekly fostering allowance which is designed to cover the cost of caring for a fostered child.
+- 37. All approved foster carers in Scotland receive a weekly fostering allowance which is designed to cover the cost of caring for a fostered child.
 This includes spending on food, clothes, toiletries, travel and all other expenses incurred.
-The Scottish Government does not currently publish a national minimum allowance for foster carers, but has consulted on this as part of their review of allowances in 2018.
-Fee payments may be made on top of allowances to recognise a foster carer's time, skills and experience. - 36.
-More information about fostering fees can be found at: Scotland Foster Care Allowances and Fees Survey 2017-18: Summary Report (see section 4 for information on fostering allowances and section 6 for fees). - 37.
+The Scottish Government does not currently publish a national minimum allowance for foster carers, although the Scottish Government has committed to making recommendations in the near future.
+Fee payments may be made on top of allowances to recognise a foster carer's time, skills and experience. - 38.
+More information about fostering fees can be found at: Scotland Foster Care Allowances and Fees Survey 2017-18: Summary Report (see section 4 for information on fostering allowances and section 6 for fees). - 39.
 Details of how the elements allowances are used in the student award assessment are covered in Table 1 and Table 2 of the Award Assessment section of the Student Support Guidance.